xia2/xia2/doc/sphinx/serial_crystallography.rst

 minimal recommended example command is::

     xia2.ssx template=../lyso_1_###.cbf space_group=P43212 \
-      unit_cell=79.1,79.1,38.2,90,90,90  model=../lyso.pdb
+      unit_cell=79.1,79.1,38.2,90,90,90  reference../lyso.mtz

 i.e. the minimal required information is the location of the images, the expected space group and unit cell.
-A suitable pdb model file is also recommended to enable data reduction using a reference.
+A suitable reference file, containing a reference set of intensities or pdb model (:samp:`.mtz, .cif, .pdb`) is also recommended to enable data reduction using a reference.
 Typically, a reference geometry and mask should also be provided, as described below.

 **Table of contents of xia2 SSX processing documentation**